Elahep/BMSB-popgenomics/README.md

 ## Variant calling

 We will use <a href="https://samtools.github.io/bcftools/howtos/variant-calling.html" title="bcftools mpileup">bcftools mpileup</a> to call variants.
-We will use default parameters and only include sites with minimum mapping quality (--min-MQ) and minimum base quality (--min-BQ) higher than 20. bcftools mpileup needs the list of all .bam files:
+We will use default parameters and only include sites with minimum mapping quality (--min-MQ) and minimum base quality (--min-BQ) of 20. bcftools mpileup needs the list of all .bam files:

 ```